njaremko/samael/README.md

 - Verify SAMLRequest (AuthnRequest) message signatures
 - Create signed SAMLResponse (Response) messages

-Verifying and Signing SAML messages are adapted from the [rust-xmlsec](https://github.com/voipir/rust-xmlsec) library (bindings to xmlsec1 library).
+The `"xmlsec"` feature flag adds basic support for verifying and signing SAML messages.
+We're using a modified copy of [rust-xmlsec](https://github.com/voipir/rust-xmlsec) library (bindings to xmlsec1 library).

+You'll need to install the following C libs:
+- libxml2
+- openssl
+- xmlsec1 (with openssl statically linked)
 > **NOTE**: this has only been tested using libxml2 ^2.9.10.
 > The default macOS libxml2 (2.9.4) has known concurrency issues.